Redefining development in the pandemic with DevOps

 COVID-19 has significantly impacted the global business landscape.
 The tech domain is no exception to it.
 The disruption has forced many of us to adopt the remote working culture.
-Almost all the business units of tech industries are in some or the other way getting affected by it.
-Canceled events and face to face meetings with prospects have disrupted the business development opportunities.
+Almost all the business units of tech industries are, in some or the other way, getting affected by it.
+Canceled events and face-to-face meetings with prospects have disrupted business development opportunities.
 Even the recruitment process has slowed down, which is affecting the pipeline of knowledgeable individuals.
 The security aspects are also under scrutiny because most of the workforce is working remotely.

-With the sudden surge in the COVID-19 cases worldwide, many governments have issued the work-from-home guidelines.
+With the sudden surge in COVID-19 cases worldwide, many governments have issued work-from-home guidelines.
 The tech industry is trying its best to cope with the new normal in the best possible ways to reduce COVID-19 impacts.
 Developing products to ease the current situation and working on different methods to monitor the virus's spread continuously are some of these measures.
-The virtual communication tools have become a vital commodity for organizations.
-It is visible that the business houses that were already embracing the digital transformation are less affected by the pandemic's impact.
+Virtual communication tools have become a vital commodity for organizations.
+It is visible that the business houses that were already embracing digital transformation are less affected by the pandemic's impact.

 The present unstable economic scenario demands organizations to achieve more by working within certain limits.
 Organizations have no other option but to produce more results in fewer resources with a negligible margin for errors.
 One such methodology or cultural change is DevOps.
 The need to break down silos amongst the teams, continuous automation, and cross-team collaboration for the businesses to operate remotely increases the demand for DevOps in the COVID times.